 Tawas Point State Park has 193 electric-only campsites spread out across its large campground.
 It is surrounded by trees on all sides which provides adequate shade to the campsites.
 Only the campsites that are near the ponds on the outer sides offer very little shade.
 This campsite accommodates rigs up to 35 feet long.
 Larger rigs will have to stay at a nearby campground outside the park, such as KOA.

 Most sites are a mix of grass and dirt while there are a number of handicap accessible campsites that are paved.
 Enjoy electric hookups as well as a sanitation station.
 The campground is with equipped restrooms, changing rooms, and a playground too.

 For bonfires, make sure you are using only certified heat-treated firewood.
 In the past, invasive insects have hitched a ride on firewood and destroyed the greenery around.
 It’s a great site for those who want to try beachside camping and want to get closer to nature.

 Seasonal activities in Tawas Point State Park

 Nothing screams vacation like a good picnic with a beautiful view.
-Tawas Point State Park has picnic tables right next to the beach.
-So you can watch the ebb and flow of tides as you sip on your favorite drink.
+Tawas Point State Park has picnic tables right next to the beach, so you can watch the ebb and flow of tides as you sip on your favorite drink.
 You could also read a book or bathe in the sun for a while.
-The best thing is the beach is just right around the corner.
-So you can even jump in the water for a quick dip.
+The beach is just right around the corner, so you can even jump in the water for a quick dip.

 Tawas Point State Park is one of the best birding spots in the region.
 The region around the state park and the lighthouse is home to more than 300 species of birds during peak migration.
 From bald eagles to piping plovers and Kirtland warblers, you are sure to find all kinds of birds here.
-Just make sure you don’t forget to bring your binoculars with you.
-The diversity is incredible and will leave you amazed.
-It’s truly a birdwatcher’s paradise.
+Just make sure you don’t forget to bring your binoculars in your RV with you.